wpilibsuite/sphinxext-photofinish/README.md

 `width_min` - Minimum width of images to generate.
 Default is 500.

 `width_step` - The resolution to iterate over for generating images.
 EX: 500, 800, 1100.
 Default is 300.

+`photofinish_ci_only` - Should this extension only run if the `CI` environment variable is set?
+Default is False.